nspcc-dev/neo-go/pkg/p2p/peer/readme.md

 - StallTimeouts: For Example, If a GetHeaders, is sent to the Peer and a Headers Response is not received within a certain period of time, then the peer is disconnected.

 - Concurrency Model: The concurrency model used is similar to Actor model, with a few changes.
 Messages can be sent to a peer asynchronously or synchronously.
 An example of an synchornous message send is the `RequestHeaders` method, where the channel blocks until an error value is received.
 The `OnHeaders` message is however asynchronously called.
 Furthermore, all methods passed through the config, are wrapped inside of an additional `Peers` method, this is to lay the ground work to capturing statistics regarding a specific command.
-These are also used so that we can pass bhaviour to be executed down the channel.
+These are also used so that we can pass behaviour to be executed down the channel.

 - Configuration: Each Peer will have a config struct passed to it, with information about the Local Peer and functions that will encapsulate the behaviour of what the peer should do, given a request.
 This way, the peer is not dependent on any other package.